-Since its original inception as Second Presbyterian Church in 1892, Clayborn Temple has held a significant presence in Memphis.
+Curated in collaboration with the National Trust for Historic Preservation, our exhibit illustrates the heritage of the sacred space that galvanized the civil rights movement in Memphis.
 As the city's staging ground for the civil rights movement, Clayborn Temple is synonymous with the organization of community activism in a still pertinent fight toward social and economic justice.
 Today, the collection and preservation of this rich heritage for future generations are positioned as a central mission of Historic Clayborn Temple.
 In this mission, we strive to actively engage our audiences through an inspiring historic narrative spanning more than a century.
-While the building itself remains closed during the process of its restoration, our interpretive programming takes the adaptable form of a traveling exhibit titled, I AM: The Story of Historic Clayborn Temple & the Sanitation Workers’ Strike of 1968.
-Vividly illustrating the complete history of Clayborn Temple, this portable exhibit is expected to be hosted in several public spaces, including I AM A MAN Plaza.
+While the building itself remains closed during the process of its restoration, our interpretive programming takes the adaptable form of a traveling exhibit titled, I AM The Story of Historic Clayborn Temple & the Sanitation Workers’ Strike of 1968.
+Please direct all inquiries related to our traveling exhibit to Preservation Specialist, Sydney Wessinger at .

 Traveling Exhibit FAQs

 Where can the traveling exhibit be hosted?The traveling exhibit can be hosted by museums, art galleries, community recreation centers and auditoriums, churches, libraries, any academic setting, or private venues.

 Are hosts charged a fee to display the exhibit?There is no cost associated with hosting our traveling exhibit.

 What materials are a part of the exhibit?Our traveling exhibit is comprised of ten individual display panels measuring L,W, and H, accompanied by the full set guidebook, intended to further interpret the historic narrative and context of the exhibit for the audience.